Late Model Stock.

 If you’re new to short track racing, the distinction is confusing and trying to get answers is often too exhausting.
 In fact, this website receives no other question more than fans asking to understand the difference between a Super Late Model and a Late Model Stock.

-Most fans didn’t even know there was a difference until the CARS Tour started promoting twin features for both a SLM and LMSC division back in 2015.
+Most fans didn’t even know there was a difference until CARS Tour began promoting twin features for both Super Late Models and Late Model Stocks back in 2015.
 Until then, many fans just assumed their local Late Model was the same Late Model you could find at tracks all across the country.

 Not so much.